 Domestic Routes (From Piraeus to Chania, Heraklion, Cyclades or Dodecanese)

-• Have been negatively diagnosed for the COVID-19 coronavirus either through a laboratory test using the PCR method, performed by smear or nasopharyngeal smear within the last seventy-two (72) hours before the scheduled travel time or through a rapid anti-CO 19 (rapid test) within the last forty eight (48) hours before the scheduled travel time.
-Negative diagnosis of laboratory test by PCR method and rapid antigen detection test is proven by the presentation of a relevant certificate, or
+• have been diagnosed negative either in a laboratory test for COVID-19 coronavirus by the PCR method performed by taking an oral-pharyngeal or nasopharyngeal smear within the last seventy-two (72) hours before the scheduled trip time or in a rapid anti-COV test. (rapid test) within the last forty eight (48) hours before the scheduled travel time.
+The negative diagnosis of laboratory test by PCR and rapid antigen detection test is proven by the presentation of a relevant certificate, or

-• Demonstrate a certificate of vaccination of the European Union (digital certificate COVID) as well as of third countries.
+• Demonstrate a European Union vaccination certificate (digital COVID certificate) as well as third countries.

-• Minors from twelve (12) to seventeen (17) years old, can make their trips by performing a weekly self-test twenty-four (24) hours before the scheduled travel time.
+Minor passengers from four (4) to seventeen (17) years old can travel after performing a self-test that takes place up to twenty-four (24) hours before the scheduled travel time.
+The self-test statement is issued through the website gov.gr.

-Biosafety Trust Certification by RINA for safe travelling against COVID-19 spread
+Biosafety Trust Certification by RINA for safe traveling against COVID-19 spread

 The certification of ANEK LINES confirms that every ship of the company is fully compliant with all the identified measures of the scheme against the spread of COVID-19.
 It is worth noting that ANEK LINES, in cooperation with the competent authorities, has also developed structured procedures and has taken additional measures regarding both its ships and its owned Agencies.